coreykirkland/metaMAG_BETA/README.md

 Recommendation: Create a symbolic link to the required input files and directories to avoid moving files and save space.

+##### KO Requirements:
+* Use representative cluster sequences (fasta file created from MMseqs2) to functionally annotate gene families (GFs) using Kofam_Scan.
+* Kofam_Scan output required to calculate KO total TPM and KO percentages in "MetaMAG Script 2" and to integrate this data with MAGs in "MetaMAG Script 3".

 ## **MetaMAG Scripts:**